zuffik/surglogs-dictionaries/README.md

 Components used in app are created by [Material-UI](https://material-ui.com).
 Centralized theme, my skills with this framework and some performance features of library are the main reasons for using this library.
+You can view some components using [Storybook](https://storybook.js.org) by running `yarn storybook`.

 The app contains a few issues which can be resolved (eg. google can't translate from each language to any) but I considered them irrelevant.